MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-customer-profitability.md

 Let's take a look at the Distribution industry.

 1. Open the **Industry Margin Analysis** report page.
 2. Without selecting any visualizations on the report page, expand the filter pane on the right (if it isn't already expanded).
-The **Filters** pane should display only **Page level filters**.
+The **Filters** pane should display only page level filters.

    ![Page level filters](media/sample-customer-profitability/power-bi-filters.png)
 3. Locate the filter for **Industry** and select the arrow to expand the list.
 Let's add a page filter for the Distribution industry.
 First, clear all selections by clearing the **Select All** checkbox.
 Then select **Distribution** only.